Artin-Mazur-Milne duality for fppf cohomology: Proof of Theorem in the function field case

-The end of the proof of Theorem \ref{thm AV} is exactly the same as the end of the proof of Theorem III.8.2 in \cite{MilADT}: let $U \subset X$ be a non empty open subset and $N$ be a finite flat group scheme over $U$. \begin{itemize} \item If the order of $N$ is prime to $p$, then Theorem \ref{thm AV} is a consequence of Proposition \ref{prop supp compact}, 4. and \'etale Artin--Verdier duality (Corollary II.3.3 in \cite{MilADT} or Theorem 4.6 in \cite{GS}).
+The end of the proof of Theorem \ref{thm AV} (which implies in particular that by duality the groups $H^r(U,N^D)$ are zero for $r \geq 4$, resp.~for $r=3$ if $U \neq X$) is exactly the same as the end of the proof of Theorem III.8.2 in \cite{MilADT}: let $U \subset X$ be a non empty open subset and $N$ be a finite flat commutative group scheme over $U$. \begin{itemize} \item If the order of $N$ is prime to $p$, then Theorem \ref{thm AV} is a consequence of Proposition \ref{prop supp compact}, 4.~and \'etale Artin--Verdier duality (Corollary II.3.3 in \cite{MilADT} or Theorem 4.6 in \cite{GS}).
+Note that it requires to compare the pairing defined in Lemma \ref{lem cup} with the Artin--Verdier pairing using Ext groups as defined in \cite{MilADT} or \cite{GS} : this is explained for instance in Proposition~\ref{compext} of the Appendix.
 Hence by Lemma \ref{lem devissage}, it is sufficient to prove Theorem \ref{thm AV} when the order of $N$ is a power of $p$. \item If the order of $N$ is a power of $p$, the proof of Lemma \ref{profiniteh2} implies that $N$ admits a composition series such that the generic fiber of each quotient is either of height one or the dual of a group of height one.
-By Lemma \ref{lem devissage}, it is therefore sufficient to prove Theorem \ref{thm AV} in the case $N_K$ or $N_K^D$ have height one. \item If $N_K$ or $N_K^D$ have height one, Proposition B.4 and Corollary B.5 in \cite{MilADT} imply that there exists a non empty open subset $V \subset U$ such that $N_{\vert V}$ extends to a finite flat group scheme $\widetilde{N}$ over the proper $k$-curve $X$, such that $\widetilde{N}$ or $\widetilde{N}^D$ have height one.
-Using Lemma \ref{lem restr} twice, it is enough to prove Theorem \ref{thm AV} when $U=X$ and $N$ or $N^D$ have height one. \item Lemma III.8.5 in \cite{MilADT} proves Theorem \ref{thm AV} for $U = X$ and $N$ (resp. $N^D$) of height one, by reduction to the classical Serre duality for vector bundles over the smooth projective curve $X$. \enddem \end{itemize}
+By Lemma \ref{lem devissage}, it is therefore sufficient to prove Theorem \ref{thm AV} in the case $N_K$ or $N_K^D$ have height one. \item If $N_K$ or $N_K^D$ have height one, Proposition B.4 and Corollary B.5 in \cite{MilADT} imply that there exists a non empty open subset $V \subset U$ such that $N_{\vert V}$ extends to a finite flat commutative group scheme $\widetilde{N}$ over the proper $k$-curve $X$, such that $\widetilde{N}$ or $\widetilde{N}^D$ have height one.
+Using Lemma \ref{lem restr} twice, it is enough to prove Theorem \ref{thm AV} when $U=X$ and $N$ or $N^D$ have height one. \item Lemma III.8.5 in \cite{MilADT} proves Theorem \ref{thm AV} for $U = X$ and $N$ (resp.~$N^D$) of height one, by reduction to the classical Serre duality for vector bundles over the smooth projective curve $X$.
+Indeed, Proposition V.1.20 in \cite{MilEC} proves that the pairings $R\Gamma(X,\mathcal{F}^D) \otimes^\L R\Gamma(X,\mathcal{F}) \to R\Gamma(X,\G)$ defined via Godement resolutions in the proof of Lemma \ref{lem cup} are compatible with the classical pairings using Ext groups that appear in Serre duality. \enddem \end{itemize}

 As observed in \cite{MilADT}, \S III.8 (remark before Lemma~8.9), the group $H^1(U,N)$ is in general infinite if $U \neq X$ and by duality, the same is true for $H^2_c(U,N)$.
 However, the situation is better for $H^2$ and $H^1_c$~: